 What Makes a Good Sublimation File

-Not every PNG is sublimation-ready.
-Before you press, check these essentials:
+Not every PNG is ready for pressing.
+Before you print, check these basics:

 | Spec | What to Look For |